TheRealAnonymous008/quartz/content/details/economics/Macroeconomic Goals.md

 * **Hyperinflation** - an outburst of high inflation.

 * *Inflation has less of an economic impact when all prices end up increasing since relative to each other, the purchasing power is the same as it was before*
-* *Inflation becomes bad when the rate of price increases across sectors (and especially for wages) is out of sync.*
+	* Inflation becomes bad when the rate of price increases across sectors (and especially for wages) is out of sync.
+	* *It also becomes bad because of delays because it can lead to problems*.
+		* *Unintended redistributions* which hurt those who have a lot of cash or financial assets that do not keep up with inflation.
+Conversely, it helps those with few cash or such assets.

 # Links
 * [[Principles of Economics by Shapiro, MacDonald and Greenlaw|Shapiro, MacDonald and Greenlaw]] - Ch.
 20 - 22